Fourier-Mukai and autoduality for compactified Jacobians. I: The Poincar e bundle

 Comparing formulas \eqref{E:for-PMi} and \eqref{E:for-PM12} and using \eqref{E:disj-supp}, we get the required formula \eqref{E:mult-Poin}. \end{proof}

-\begin{remark} With an argument similar to the one in the proof of the above Proposition \ref{P:beta-hom}, it is possible to get a description of the fibers of the Poincar\'e bundle.
-More precisely, given $(I,M)\in \bJbar_X\times \bJ_X$ with $M\cong \O_X(\sum a_iQ_i)$ for a divisor $\sum a_i Q_i$ supported on the smooth locus of $X$, then the fiber of $\P$ over $(I,M)$ is canonically isomorphic to
+\begin{remark} With an argument similar to the one in the proof of the above Proposition \ref{P:beta-hom}, it is possible to get a description of the line bundle $\P_M$ on $\bJbar_X$.
+More precisely, given $M\in \bJ_X^{1-p_a(X)}$ with $M\cong \O_X(\sum a_iQ_i)$ for a divisor $\sum a_i Q_i$ supported on the smooth locus of $X$, then we get that

 \end{remark}

 An important property of the line bundles $\P_M$ on $\bJbar_X$ is the fact that they are invariant under pull-back for the multiplication map by an element $N\in \Pic(X)$: